hello-robot/hello-robot.github.io/docs/README.md

 # Welcome
 This is your jumping off point for Stretch tutorials, datasheets, APIs, and user guides.

-We wish you success in our development journey with Stretch.
+We wish you success in your development journey with Stretch.
 Please contact us at [support@hello-robot.com](mailto:support@hello-robot.com) if you don't find what you're looking for.

 \m/ The Hello Robot team